spacetelescope/jupyterhub-deploy/sysstats/README.md

 The collected metrics are available at the folder **/sysstats/**

 To check the node stats from the pod, first convert the file from old sar version to a newer format.
-There should be a sar file per day, starting with the date the worker node was instantiated.
+There is a sar file per day, starting with the date the worker node was instantiated.
 It will maintain files for the last 7 days given that the worker runs for that long.

 ```bash
 sadf -c /sysstats/[file].sar > stats